Roasted Brussels Sprouts with Cranberries, Pecans and Hot Honey

 Now, that we’ve fired up the oven, let’s talk about those sprouts.
 (Which leads us to several more handy tips!)

-Tip 2: Buying Brussel Sprouts As the Chicago Tribune explains, smaller sprouts are usually milder and sweeter.
+Tip 2: Buying Brussels Sprouts – As the Chicago Tribune explains, smaller sprouts are usually milder and sweeter.
 But, unfortunately, you don’t always have a choice at the grocery store.
 Not to worry!
-I’ve cooked even some seriously BIG Brussel sprouts before, and as long as I don’t overcook them, they’re still pretty darn good.
+I’ve cooked even some seriously BIG sprouts before, and as long as I don’t overcook them, they’re still pretty darn good.
 Choose smaller ones if you can, but don’t stress if you’re staring at a grocery bin full of jumbos.

-Tip 3: Dry Sprouts Roast Better If you’ve rinsed your Brussel sprouts, or they’re damp at all, be sure to pat them dry.
+Tip 3: Dry Sprouts Roast Better – If you’ve rinsed your Brussels sprouts, or they’re damp at all, be sure to pat them dry.
 Damp vegetables don’t roast as well.
 That’s true for pretty much any veggie, from Roasted Asparagus to Blistered Green Beans.
 A handy tip any time you’re roasting veggies.

 Tip 4: How to Cut Your Sprouts – Begin by trimming away the bottom, stem end.
-(I used to obsessively carve out most of the core, too, but that’s totally unnecessary and the core actually helps to hold the Brussel sprouts together.)
-Next, cut your Brussel sprouts VERTICALLY in half.
-If you happen to have some really large Brussel sprouts in your batch, you should probably quarter them instead of cutting them in half.
+(I used to obsessively carve out most of the core, too, but that’s totally unnecessary and the core actually helps to hold the Brussels sprouts together.)
+Next, cut your sprouts VERTICALLY in half.
+If you happen to have some really large Brussels sprouts in your batch, you should probably quarter them instead of cutting them in half.
 You want all your sprout pieces to be roughly the same size, so they’ll all roast in the same amount of time.

 Step #2